Texas Tech University

 c.
 Efforts should be made at each level to ensure against proliferating courses beyond the ability of the department to offer such courses regularly.
 Guidance for this is available in the Curricular Proposals section of the Provost's website.
 The ratio of faculty to course inventory should be considered.

 d.
-Departments should review courses annually to ensure appropriateness of content and accuracy of description.
+Academic units should review courses annually to ensure appropriateness of content and accuracy of description.

 e.
-Courses not taught for three consecutive years will be brought to the attention of the department chair and, if not justified, dropped from the course inventory after five years.
+Courses not taught for three consecutive years will be brought to the attention of the department chair/area coordinator/school director and, if not justified, dropped from the course inventory after five years.

 f.
 Course descriptions should not be changed substantively in catalog copy unless changes have been approved through the established procedures below.